trentshapiro/PytestOnDatabricks/README.md

 4. I believe `pytest.ini` and `.coveragerc` can be reconciled into a single `pyproject.toml`, but leaving separate here on purpose

 ### Usage
-1. Import to Databricks workspace
+1. Clone to Databricks workspace
 2. Run `Test Runner` notebook